ax-i-om/ax-i-om.github.io/content/page/about/index.md

 ## About me

-Hello, my name is Axiom and I am currently pursuing a Bachelor's Degree in Cybersecurity at an institution recognized by the NSA (National Security Agency) as a National Center of Academic Excellence (CAE) in Cyber Operations.
+Hello, my name is Axiom and I am currently pursuing a Bachelor's Degree in Cybersecurity at an institution recognized by the NSA (National Security Agency) as a National Center of Academic Excellence (CAE) in Cyber Operations alongside my profession as an IT Technician.
 I hold a dynamic blend of skills cultivated through developing open-source software, specifically in the realm of open-source intelligence, which I leverage to automate tasks relating to intelligence, analysis, and data extraction/archival.

 ## About the blog

 This site will hold primarily technical information relating to privacy, security, open-source intelligence, and software development.
-I am also an avid home-labber and will update information relating to homelabs and self-hosting.
+I am also an avid home-labber and will upload information relating to homelabs and self-hosting.
 I will occasionally upload research and findings relating to gaming, gaming systems, and the modification of the systems in question.
 I will also use this site as a compilation of coursework completed per the requirements of my degree.
 Only recently did I begin publishing information relating to my projects in the hopes that someone, somewhere might find my works to be of use.

 ## Projects